Would You Invite Employees to Vote on Strategic Direction?

 The Case for a New Type of Strategic Planning

 Strategy became a clear domain in companies in the 1960s.
 Before then, strategizing was primarily something generals and politicians did.
-In his 1962 book Strategy and Structure, Harvard Business School professor Alfred Chandler showed that companies needed a long-term plan to give a company structure, direction, and focus.
+In his 1962 book Strategy and Structure, Harvard Business School professor Alfred Chandler showed that companies needed a long-term plan to give them structure, direction, and focus.

 By the 2010s, however, corporate leaders were looking down on strategic planning.
 They celebrated “emergent strategy” in an era of ongoing disruption from new technology and shifting global trade.
 Traditional strategic planning seemed hopelessly formal and rigid, oblivious to the outside turmoil.